ministryofjustice/moj-frontend/docs/service-patterns/apply.md

 {% endtab %}
 {% tab "Stages and steps" %}

-## Stages and steps
+## The parts of a service pattern

-Services can be broken down into stages, for example prepare to apply.
-Each stage has several steps, for example check eligibility.
-There are stages and steps in this prototype for people applying and for the organisations managing these applications.
+Service patterns can be broken down into service sub-patterns, for example prepare to apply.
+Each sub-pattern has steps, for example check eligibility.
+These have been identified for people applying and for the organisations managing these applications.
+Some of these are marked as low confidence.

-Some of the steps are marked as low confidence.
-We're looking for feedback to validate whether these should be accepted.
+We're looking for feedback to validate whether these should be accepted, as well as on the naming of these layers below the service patterns.

-### People applying: stages and steps
+### People applying: sub-patterns and steps

-#### Prepare to apply
+#### 1. Prepare to apply
 - Find the right application form
 - Get reassurance about application process
 - Check eligibility (lower confidence)

-#### Apply
+#### 2. Submit application
 - Enter application information
 - Enter third party information
 - Get help